 - In a medium bowl, combine the egg yolks, sugar, salt and cornstarch.
 Whisk them together until the mixture is smooth; set aside.

-- In a medium saucepan, over low-medium heat, bring the milk and butter to a simmer and then slowly stream the milk mixture over the egg mixture, while whisking continuously.
+- In a medium saucepan, over low-medium heat, bring the milk to a simmer and then slowly stream the milk over the egg mixture, while whisking continuously.

-- Stir in the vanilla and cover the surface of the custard with plastic wrap and allow to cool to room temperature.
+- Cover the surface of the custard with plastic wrap and allow to cool to room temperature.

 Vanilla Swiss Meringue Buttercream